pikatchu/website/_posts/2023-07-23-a_sea_of_updates.md

 ```

 And just like that, your local instance of SKDB (the one that
-runs in your browser), has now a copy identical to the one that is
+runs in your browser), now has a copy identical to the one that is
 running on the server.
-The semantics is exaclty the same as in the
+The semantics is exactly the same as in the
 previous spreadsheet example.
 Except that we are using SQL to access
 and modify the system.
-Concretly, that means that if a client writes
+Concretely, that means that if a client writes
 into the table "bids", that change will be sent to the server and the
 server will then recompute the prices accordingly.